Aditya20101/Notes-Assistant/README.md

 # Notes-Assistant
-This is an Python GUI interface app which allows you to make notes by using speech to text an search your notes by specifying a word.
+This is an Python GUI interface app which allows you to make notes by using speech to text and search your notes by specifying a word.
 Creators - Aditya Saxena , Shivanshu Kumar Prajapati